-A student with prerequisite science courses that are not recognized due to time limitation will need to either repeat the course or pass a college proficiency test.
-For more information regarding the proficiency options, please contact the admissions office.
+A student with prerequisite science courses that are not recognized due to time limitations will need to either repeat the course or pass a college proficiency test.
+For more information regarding the proficiency options, don't hesitate to contact the admissions office.
 Note: There is a cost associated with proficiency exams.